aiDAPTIV-Phison/aiDAPTIV-Training-Course/3-CLI-Based/04-instruction-fine-tuning/README.md

 **Why this matters:**
 Pre-trained LLMs are powerful, but they often struggle to follow instructions reliably.
 Instruction fine-tuning bridges that gap by teaching models to respond directly to human prompts.
 This makes them more **useful, accurate, and aligned** with real-world needs like customer support, chatbots, and task automation.

-In this lesson you will learn how to prepare and validate datasets for instruction fine-tuning — the key step that transforms a general-purpose LLM into a **chat model that listens and responds the way you want.**
+In this lesson you will learn how to prepare and validate datasets for instruction fine-tuning, the key step that transforms a general-purpose LLM into a **chat model that listens and responds the way you want.**

 <p align="center">